Reviewed

 to help set the stage.
 The battles, which can be toggled to text

-mode, are animated but aren't worth watching like they are in Shining Force.
+mode, are animated but aren't worth watching like they are in Shining

-Basically, you're almost always looking at a hexagon map (hexes can be
+Force.
+Basically, you're almost always looking at a hexagon

-turned off too) of your current battlefield as you would be in this type
+map (hexes can be turned off too) of your current battlefield as you would

 > Everything in the game is accomplished through the easy to use menu system.